 - be an Australian Citizen, Permanent Resident or Permanent Humanitarian Visa Holder

-- be enrolled in a Bachelor academic program offered at Griffith University’s Gold Coast Campus
+- be enrolled in a Bachelor academic degree offered at Griffith University’s Gold Coast Campus

-- be enrolled full-time in Trimester 1, 2019 and be eligible to graduate at the end of 2019 (part-time enrolment may be considered in exceptional circumstances as determined by the committee)
+- be enrolled full-time in Trimester 1, 2022 and be eligible to graduate at the end of 2022**

 - have completed at least 50% of the courses of your current academic program from courses offered at Griffith University’s Gold Coast Campus

-- if enrolled in a one year Honours program following a three-year Bachelors academic program, have completed at least 50% of the Bachelors program courses at the Gold Coast Campus of Griffith University
+- if enrolled in a one-year honours degree following a three-year bachelor degree, have completed at least 50% of the bachelor degree courses at Griffith University's Gold Coast campus.

 What do I include in my application?

-*applicants meeting the initial scholarship criteria will be contacted after the closing date by email to provide the following:
+Applicants meeting the initial scholarship criteria will be emailed after the closing date to provide the following:

 One scholarship is available valued at $5,000 payable in a single instalment.

-Payment is made, after census, on confirmation you are enrolled at Griffith University and still meet eligibility requirements.
+Payment is made, after census, on confirmation that recipients are enrolled at Griffith University and still meet eligibility requirements.